WatForm/org.alloytools.alloy/org.alloytools.alloy.core/src/main/java/ca/uwaterloo/watform/portus/ALLOY-CHANGES.md

 - Made the `ScopeComputer` class public so Portus's translation process can use it, and made it not final so it can be mocked in unit tests.
 - Added Mockito 4.3.1 as a test dependency, as well as its dependencies ByteBuddy and Objenesis.
+- Made Expr's primary constructor protected so `ExprElementOf` can call it.